jboss-developer/jboss-eap-quickstarts/servlet-security-genericheader-auth/README.md

 _Note_: Unlike most of the quickstarts, this one must be run against JBoss Enterprise Application Platform 6.1.

-Configure the JBoss Enterprise Application Platform 6.1 server
+Configure the JBoss EAP Platform 6.1 Server
 ---------------

 This quickstart requires a custom security `GenericHeaderAuth` domain be enabled in order to trust the remote proxy server's username header.

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss Enterprise Application Platform 6.1 servr.
+1. If it is running, stop the JBoss EAP 6.1 server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
 3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

 #### Configure the Security Domain by Running the JBoss CLI Script

-1. Start the JBoss Enterprise Application Platform 6.1 server by typing the following:
+1. Start the JBoss EAP 6.1 server by typing the following:

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat